mangpo/greenthumb/documentations/add-more-instructions.md

 If we create a **new argument type** in `get-arg-types`, we have to modify the method `analyze-args-inst`.
 The purpose of the method is to include arguments (e.g. variables, constants, etc.) appearing in the spec program into the collection of arguments our stochastic and enumerative superoptimizers should try.
 For example, currently the candidate programs that the stochastic superoptimizer creates only include variables, constants appearing in the spec program, and some default constants.
 This is controlled by `analyze-args-inst`.
 Note that the symbolic search does not use this method and always tries all possible arguments' values.

 ##### Method `update-live` & `update-live-backward`
 If we create a **new class** for the new instruction, we may have to modify the method `update-live`.
-Essentially, `update-live` should set all locations of the program state modified by a given instruction to be live (i.e. #t for llvm-demo).
-In the current implementation, for any instruction that is not 'nop' and 'store', we mark that the output is live.
+Essentially, `update-live` should set all locations of the program state modified by a given instruction to be live (i.e. `#t` for llvm).
+In the current implementation, for any instruction that is not `nop` and `store`, we mark that the output is live.
 Therefore, if we add a new instruction whose first argument is not an output variable, we will have to modify `update-live` to handle this instruction correctly.

 If we create a **new argument type** that is not a constant, we have to modify the method `update-live-backward` as well.